myc1230/Michelle-s-Viz-Portfolio/VoterTurnout.md

 ![FederalLaw](/Screen Shot 2020-07-22 at 5.24.15 PM.png)

 I chose this visualization because it seemed relevant as we are approaching election month.
-In addition, I really liked how the author explained the different groups of voters and how the laws affected them in the article.
+In addition, I really liked how the author explained the different groups of voters and how the laws affected them in the [article](https://www.nytimes.com/interactive/2018/10/05/opinion/midterm-election-voter-turnout-photo-id.html).
 This particular graphic didn't seem to fall in line with her other designs, so I wanted to redesign it.
 ## Redesign process
 After reading the article, whose focus was on explaining why voter turnout is low, I wanted to better understand the message presented by the "Federal Voting Laws Around the World" table.
 It is understandable that the writer is trying to show how the US compare to the rest of the world.
 However, there is no clear grouping of the handful of countries provided, and each had different laws.
 Thus it is difficult to compare amongst them.
 Therefore I started the redesign by taking out the extraneous information of the laws, as it is likely not exhaustive factors for influencing voter turnout and given the differences amoung the country, it doesn't allow for easy comparsion.
 ### Wireframe
 This wireframe was the output.

+<img src="Voter Turnout Wirefame.jpg" width="350">

 I chose a simple scatter plot to show the distribution of voter turnout of various countries and highlight where the US fall.
 I wanted to keep the graph simple and minimize unnecessary information.
 By showing the countries ranked by voter turnout, this allows an easy comparison of where the US falls on that scale.

-<img src="Voter Turnout Wirefame.jpg" width="350">
 ### User Feedback
 I interviewed two individuals to gather their thoughts of the wireframe.
 For the interview process, I started by explaining the assignment but did not give them any context or information on the graph itself.
-To prevent biasing their answer or distrupting their thought process, I asked them to talk me through their thoughts as they viewed the wireframe for the first time.
+To prevent biasing their answer or disrupting their thought process, I asked them to talk me through their thoughts as they viewed the wireframe for the first time.
 Then I followed up with any questions that wasn't touched upon during their initial feedback.

 #### User 1 Thought Process
 The first user started by reading the title to understand the text, then went to read the y axis and the x axis.